wabit/aws-tools/CONTRIBUTING.md

-# Contributing to My CLI App
+# Contributing to aws-tools

-First off, thank you for considering contributing to My CLI App!
+First off, thank you for considering contributing to aws-tools!
 Your help is greatly appreciated.

 ## How to Contribute